 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.

-Time frame: At the end of each cycle (each cycle is 42 days)
+Time frame: At the end of each Session 1

-10-point scale assessment of facilitator performance.
+10-point scale assessment of facilitator performance, with 1 indicating "poor" and 10 indicating "excellent" performance.
+Higher scores indicated greater acceptability of the intervention delivery, and lower scores indicated lower acceptability.
 Benchmark: average acceptability rating of \>7.5/10

-Time frame: At the end of each session
+Time frame: At the time of post-test (after 6 sessions)

 Participant Retention